UP | HOME

 The --lbt option requests an output in LBT's prefix format, and in that case discussing associativity and parentheses makes no sense.

 The --csv causes the formulas to be double-quoted (with inner double-quotes doubled, as per RFC 4180), regardless of the selected format.
-This is needed if the formula should appear in a CSV file, and you want to be robust to formulas that contains commas or double-quotes.
+This is needed if the formula should appear in a CSV file, and you want to be robust to formulas that contain commas or double-quotes.
 We have examples of reading or writing CSV files on a separate page.

 The --format option can be used to fine-tune the way the formula is output.
 Not using the --format option is equivalent to using --format=%f.
 The semantic of the available %-sequences differ from tool to tool: